 There is no penalty for incorrectly estimating your income!
-The health insurance marketplace knows that estimating income is difficult for many folks uncertain about what 2022 will bring.
-Fortunately they have a process that balances any differences!
+The health insurance marketplace knows that estimating income is difficult for many folks uncertain about what 2023 will bring.
+Fortunately, they have a process that balances any differences!

 - If you end up making more than your original estimate, you'll owe the IRS money on your tax return.

-- If you end up make less that you estimated, the IRS will actually give you money back on your tax return!
+- If you end up making less than you estimated, the IRS will actually give you money back on your tax return!

 We often advise folks to estimate on the higher end to avoid owing any tax credit back at the end of the year, but it's up to you!